What to do in Lanzarote: the best things to see and do

 - Castillo de San José: for its magnificent view over the port

-4. Take a tour of the town of Teguise and its historic center
+4. Explore Teguise and its historic center

 5. Explore Jameos del Agua